Lizzeth123/Convert2XML/INSTALL.md

 1. Download all files inside folder "webservice".
 2. Create a deployment package on the source computer by using Visual Studio 2013.
+3. EPUB convertion, buy a license of Spire.Doc for .NET and add the reference.
-3. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
+4. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
-4. Start IIS.
+5. Start IIS.

 ### Plugin